Honors Program in Asian Studies

 In addition to following the requirements set by the College of Arts and Science, the following must be satisfied:

 1. All of the requirements for the major in Asian Studies.

 2. 3 credit hours of ASIA 3980 Juniors Honors Readings.
-If ASIA 3980 is not offered, this requirement may be substituted by an alternative course, with approval by the Asian Studies Program Director or the Director of Undergraduate Studies.
+If ASIA 3980 is not offered, this requirement may be substituted by an alternative course, with approval by the Asian Studies Department Chair or the Director of Undergraduate Studies.

 3. ASIA 4998 (3 credit hours) and 4999 (3 credit hours).
 Honors Research must be taken while in residence at Vanderbilt.
 The candidate will write an honors thesis while completing the two-semester Honors Research sequence.
 The honors thesis is a research paper on a topic defined by the student in consultation with the faculty adviser and approved in advance by the Honors Committee (see below for definition of Honors Committee).

 Note: 3980, 4998, and 4999 may count toward the 36 credit hours required for the major.